nzw0301/nzw0301.github.io/index.md

 - A. It means name of fictional scientist: _MAGATA Shiki_.

 - Q. Okay, fair enough...
 But why do you use it as the title of your page?
-- A. Because I really respect her.
+- A. Because I really respect her...